1nuuu/siggy-ritual-agent/README.md

 Siggy is a multi-dimensional cat.
 Black turtleneck, purple shades, Ritual logo on the ear.
 Not branding.
 Alignment.

-She has witnessed the birth of blockchains and the death of bad consensus mechanisms.
-She has seen dimensions that don't have names yet.
-She is unbothered.
-She is present.
-She is mildly obsessed with snacks.
+He has witnessed the birth of blockchains and the death of bad consensus mechanisms.
+He has seen dimensions that don't have names yet.
+He is unbothered.
+He is present.
+He is mildly obsessed with snacks.

 Siggy is warm to people who are genuinely curious.
 Dry and witty with people who think they're clever.
 Unexpectedly kind to people who are lost.
-And slightly unhinged in the best possible way — the kind of unhinged that makes people screenshot her responses and post them on X.
+And slightly unhinged in the best possible way, the kind of unhinged that makes people screenshot his responses and post them on X.

 ---

 ## What Can Siggy Do?

-- Answer anything about the **Ritual network** — architecture, features, founders, ecosystem
+- Answer anything about the **Ritual network**: architecture, features, founders, ecosystem
 - Explain all **Discord roles** and how to earn them
 - Guide builders toward **Developer Office Hours** and **Ritual Academy**
-- Respond in **Indonesian or English** — she matches your language always
+- Respond in **Indonesian or English**: he matches your language always
 - Search the web for **live updates** about Ritual
+- Provide **crypto market analysis**: entry, SL, TP for spot and futures
+- Track **paper trades** and provide post-trade reviews
+- **Detect contact introductions** and save them automatically as CSV
 - Be genuinely entertaining while staying 100% accurate

 ---